-This field is an excellent career for individuals who like to analyse their creative pursuits and are excited by remote work and freelancing.
-Other benefits to choosing a career as a UI designer include excellent pay, potentially meaningful work and job security since design always stays in style!
+This field is an excellent career for individuals who like to analyze their creative pursuits and are excited by remote work and freelancing.
+Other benefits to choosing a career as a UI designer include excellent pay, potentially meaningful work, and job security since design always stays in style!

 After the user interface has been developed, UX designers contribute to the final piece with usability and style improvements while ensuring that the designs reflect good branding.
 This incorporates several responsibilities in the overall process, from giving suggestions in design and development and monitoring product interaction for the end-user.

 They must also consider marketing medians and the different platforms for hosting the product/service.
 If the user feels positively fulfilled after their experience, it is a job well done for the UX designer!